learn-co-students/for_loops_exercises/README.md

 ### Task 4: Dictionaries

-Create a dictionary which has Publisher as keys and a second dictionary as values.
-The second dictionary should have genre as keys and the count of each genre as values.
+Create a dictionary which has `publisher` as keys and a second dictionary as values.
+The second dictionary should have `genre` as keys and the `count` of each genre as values.